Elijas/auto-youtube-subscription-playlist-2/README.md

 ##### Q: Where can I support further development?

 A: Let me devote more time and resources to this project here: [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RPRJ8UNWNWUK2).
 You can also use your GitHub account to suggest the changes directly.
 Thanks for all the help!

 ##### Q: I have more questions.

+A: See `Feedback` section below.

+# Troubleshooting

+##### Q: Google keeps asking to authorize, even when I did so.

+A: A known fix is to use an account with Gmail, YouTube accounts are known to have this issue.
+Notice that you will only be able to use the playlists accessible by the authorized account (i.e. your 'Gmail' account in YouTube site).

+##### Q: I get this error: `TypeError: Second argument to Function.prototype.apply must be an array. (line 27, file "")`

+A: Do the step laid out in the instructions above: go to `Resources > Developers Console Project > Click the link to your API console project > On the left, APIs & Auth > APIs > YouTube Data API > Enable API`. (thanks to [josn0w](https://github.com/Elijas/auto-youtube-subscription-playlist-2/issues/1#issue-111149125) and [theit8514](https://github.com/Elijas/auto-youtube-subscription-playlist-2/issues/1#issuecomment-153812078), also [nmgoh](https://www.reddit.com/r/youtube/comments/3br98c/a_way_to_automatically_add_subscriptions_to/cx55gtc) and [saso5tr](https://www.reddit.com/r/youtube/comments/3br98c/a_way_to_automatically_add_subscriptions_to/cy38tkg))

+##### Q: I have more questions.